ucas-vg/PointTinyBenchmark/tiny_benchmark/README.md

 CUDA_VISIBLE_DEVICES=0,1 python -m torch.distributed.launch --nproc_per_node=$NGPUS tools/train_test_net.py --config ${config_path}
 ```

-Notice: the test annotation will not release until RLQ-TOD@ECCV'20 challenge finished, you may need to change DATASETS.TEST in config file for training, such as
+Notice: the test annotation will not be released until RLQ-TOD@ECCV'20 challenge finished, you may need to change DATASETS.TEST in config file for training, such as:

 ```yaml
 DATASETS:
   TRAIN: ("tiny_set_corner_sw640_sh512_erase_with_uncertain_train_all_coco",)